wp-media/wp-rocket/docs/faq.md

 If you'd like to create a plugin to do this automatically and want to share your work with others, [open a new issue to let us know](https://github.com/woocommerce/action-scheduler/issues/new), we'd love to help you with it.

+### How does Action Scheduler store its data?

+Action Scheduler 3.0 and newer stores data in custom tables prefixed with `actionscheduler_`.
+For the list of all tables and their schemas, refer to the `ActionScheduler_StoreSchema` class.

+Prior to Action 3.0, actions were a custom post type, and data was stored in `wp_posts`, `wp_postmeta` and related tables.

+Action Scheduler 3+ migrates data from the custom post type to custom tables.

-### Eww gross, Custom Post Types!
-That's _so_ 2010.
-Can I use a different storage scheme?
+### Can I use a different storage scheme?

 Of course!
 Action Scheduler data storage is completely swappable, and always has been.

-Action Scheduler 3.0 migrates its data from the custom post type to custom tables.
 If you choose to, you can actually store them anywhere, like in a remote storage service from Amazon Web Services.

 To implement a custom store: